denpy/bus_notify/README.md

 ```

 Note: you can provide the `service_query_interval` parameter to the `run` method, it's amount of seconds to wait
  between Curlbus queries.
-The default and minimal value us 10 as there is no point to query Curlbus more often, if the
+The default and minimal value is 10 as there is no point to query Curlbus more often, if the
-  value is 0 then a single query will be performed.
+  value is 0 then a single (non-periodic) query will be performed.

 The query result will be stored in the `arrivals` attribute of the class instance and can be used in the
  `send_notification` method.